howerj/ffs/readme.md

 one block is used, if it is 1200 bytes, 2 blocks will be used).
 * The maximum file system size is roughly 64MiB.
 * The maximum number of files per directory is 31.
+* Command lines are limited to 128 bytes, try to keep them below 80 chars however.
 * The file system is reliant on the Forth Block word-set and should run on even the most spartan Forth system so long as it is present.